235u/proposals/GamePriceComparison/README.md

 - specials (10 titles pushed by Steam);
 - new releases (top 30 titles)
 - selection of displayed categories: specials, top sellers, and new releases;
-- selection of displayed fields: initial and final prices, in base and/or native currency, actual discount in percent, genres, and supported platforms;
+- selection of displayed fields: initial and final prices, in base and/or native currency, actual discount in percent, categories, genres, and supported platforms (Windows, Mac, Linux);
 - base currency selection (different to GBP);
-- base country (as reference for specials, top sellers, and new releases, different to UK) and countries to compare selection;
+- base country (as reference for specials, top sellers, and new releases, different to UK) and countries to compare selection,

+to be reviewed and continued.